henrcaio/CS50x_2022/README.md

 <br>
 I know it's cliché but drop a star:star: if you don't mind! (it would be of GREAT help!)

+...and if you're felling generous, <a href="https://www.buymeacoffee.com/henrcaio">buy me a coffee!:coffee:</a>

 ## Table Of Contents

 - [Week 0: Scratch :video_game:](/0-Scratch) - <a href='https://cs50.harvard.edu/x/2022/psets/0/scratch/'> Pset Instructions </a>